 Beaver reintroduction at Holnicote

 Beavers have been welcomed to the Holnicote Estate.
 The beavers help with natural flood management and improve biodiversity on the estate.

-The plan, approved by Natural England, will see a pair of these amazing mammals released into two fenced areas of woodland at Holnicote on the edge of Exmoor in Somerset.
+The project, approved by Natural England, saw two pairs of these amazing mammals released into two fenced areas of woodland at Holnicote on the edge of Exmoor in Somerset.

-The beaver reintroduction (which happened in January 2020), was the first made by the National Trust and combined plans to create priority habitat for nature - increasing the diversity of species and wildlife in its care.
+The beaver reintroduction (which happened in January 2020), was the first undertaken by the National Trust and combined plans to create priority habitat for nature and increasing the diversity of species and wildlife in its care.